m5c/RestifyRecruitmentPage/docs/participation.md

 ### Task Description

- * Participant will need to perform two software engineering tasks.
+ * Participants will need to perform two software engineering tasks.
     * One manual task, using the IDE *IntelliJ*.
     * One assisted task, using the software *TouchCORE*.
  * Participants have to watch provided educational material of a total of 45 minutes, which is considered part of the experiment activity.